 If you hold a Membership Rewards-earning credit card, you’ll earn bonus rewards when spending with Amex Travel.
 Here’s what you’ll get.

-• Amex Platinum Card and Amex Business Platinum Card: Earn 5 points per dollar on travel booked through Amex Travel.
+- Amex Platinum Card and Amex Business Platinum Card: Earn 5 points per dollar for flights booked directly with airlines or with Amex Travel (up to $500,000 on these purchases per calendar year) and on prepaid hotels booked with Amex Travel.

 All information about the American Express® Green Card has been collected independently by CNN Underscored.